-13.3 Valid combinations - automotive grade / AEC-Q100
+15.3 Valid combinations - automotive grade / AEC-Q100

-The table below lists configurations that are automotive grade / AEC-Q100 qualified and are planned to be available in volume.
+Table 73 lists configurations that are automotive grade / AEC-Q100 qualified and are planned to be available in volume.
 The table will be updated as new combinations are released.
 Consult your local sales representative to confirm availability of specific combinations and to check on newly released combinations.

-Production part approval process (PPAP) support is only provided for AEC-Q100 grade products.
+Production Part Approval Process (PPAP) support is only provided for AEC-Q100 grade products.

 Products to be used in end-use applications that require ISO/TS-16949 compliance must be AEC-Q100 grade products in combination with PPAP.
-Non-AEC-Q100 grade products are not manufactured or documented in full compliance with ISO/TS-16949 requirements.
+Non-AEC-Q100 grade products are not manufactured or documented in full compliance with

+ISO/TS-16949 requirements.